 Once you have been able to take those necessary steps, you can focus on making long-term recovery your family’s first priority.

-- Lock your credit.
+- Lock your accounts.
 Though “locking” a shared credit account may temporarily prevent you from having access to your own funds, it will help prevent the situation from getting any worse than it already has.

 - Open a new credit card and bank account in your name only.
-There are plenty of married couples who manage their finances entirely separately.
+There are plenty of couples who manage their finances entirely separately.
 By detaching your name from damaged accounts and creating new accounts that only you will have access to, you can prevent your loved ones from draining your funds while also assuring that your credit score is protected.

 - Lock or transfer any of your long-term accounts.
 Gambling addicts are especially likely to focus on long-term assets – college savings, retirement funds, vacation savings – because they will not have to face the consequences of these actions until much further down the road.